fleetdm/fleet/docs/Deploying/Configuration.md

 ##### license_enforce_host_limit

-Whether Fleet should enforce the host limit of the license.
-If true, attempting to enroll new hosts when the limit is reached will fail.
+Whether Fleet should enforce the host limit of the license, if true, attempting to enroll new hosts when the limit is reached will fail.

 - Default value: `false`
 - Environment variable: `FLEET_LICENSE_ENFORCE_HOST_LIMIT`